NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 The nice thing about this solution is that we don't need expensive infrastructure to perform computation as the computation is done in the users web browser.
 We just need somewhere to host the files.

 In upcoming blogs will see if we can perform the computation without blocking the user interface and make a nice interactive form.
-In even more blogs we will look into performing the computation on the server with JavaScript and Python in a human readable and compute readble format.
+In even more blogs we will look into performing the computation on the server with JavaScript and Python in a human readable and compute readable format.